 He'll give us the details later.

-He handed over his computers, he handed over his notes.
+He handed over his notes.

 He's 72 years old.

-But the contents of which are, you know, if you believe him and he says he never met Assange, never met, never talked to Assange, never talked to anybody that works at WikiLeaks.
+He admits he didn't remember all of the emails from two years ago, and his recollection did not match up to certain emails, but the contents of which are, you know, if you believe him and he says he never met Assange, never met, never talked to Assange, never talked to anybody that works at WikiLeaks.

-And that means whatever, again, WikiLeaks to me, this is beginning to seem like a Pentagon's paper case all over again.
+And that means whatever, again, Wikileaks, to me, this is beginning to seem like a Pentagon's paper case all over again.

-And it's going to be fascinating because everything WikiLeaks published as it relates to these emails with the DNC and Podesta, etc.
+And it's going to be fascinating because everything Wikileaks published as it relates to these emails with the DNC and Podesta, et cetera, well, all this was printed by the New York Times and other news outlets all over the place.

-So let's just make an assumption here that okay, WikiLeaks got it from a source.
+So let's just make an assumption here that, okay, Wikileaks got it from a source.

 Now, when I interviewed Assange, I asked, was it Russia?